FernandoLH7/PSO-in-C-for-continuous-optimization/examples/sphere_config.md

 # Sphere benchmark: background, settings, and visuals

-This note explains the **Sphere** objective used in the repository example and provides quick, practical guidance (bounds and parameters), plus visuals you can include in the README or docs.
+This note explains the **Sphere** objective used in the repository example and provides quick, practical guidance (bounds and parameters), plus visuals.

 > **GitHub math tip:** use `$...$` for inline math and `$$...$$` for display equations.
 > Make sure this file is **not** inside a code block (no triple backticks around the whole text).